orgrim/pg_back/README.md

 WARNING: Azure support is not guaranted because there are no free solutions for testing on it

+When set to `b2`, files are uploaded to Backblaze B2.
+The `--b2-*` family of options can be used to tweak the access to the bucket. `--b2-concurrent-uploads` can be used to upload the file through parallel HTTP connections.

 The `--upload-prefix` option can be used to place the files in a remote directory, as most cloud storage treat prefix as directories.
 The filename and the prefix is separated by a / in the remote location.